 Saschelle was appointed to the Board in September 2016.
 Saschelle has significant experience in building marketing growth strategies for clients, including in financial and professional services, utility, government, retail, hospitality, non-government and member-based organisations.
 Saschelle has held senior marketing leadership positions in a number of organisations, involving national promotions and communications strategy and product development, and lectured in marketing for professional practice at Curtin University.
-Saschelle is a partner at strategy consulting firm Black House and a founding director of Glue Marketing Consulting, a firm specialising in digital and marketing strategy.
+Saschelle was a partner at Perth based strategy consulting firm Black House and a founding director of Glue Marketing Consulting, a firm specialising in digital and marketing strategy.
+In 2018 Saschelle took up the role of Global Head of Marketing and Customer Experience at Tape Ark, an international provider for the secure management, restoration, migration and preservation of corporate data assets.
 Saschelle is a Councillor of Scotch College and Chairman of the College’s Risk Committee.

 Alan was appointed a non-executive Director in November 2018.
 In 2018 before joining the Board, Alan stepped down after serving nine years at Wesfarmers as Executive General Manager, Corporate Affairs.
 During this time, Alan worked with the senior Wesfarmers leadership and the boards of all the Wesfarmers business units including Coles, Bunnings, Kmart, Target, Officeworks and the industrials division.
 He has extensive experience in corporate affairs spanning private and public sectors across Australia and internationally.
 Before joining Wesfarmers, Alan served as a Labor Party member of the West Australian parliament for 13 years from 1996.
 In Government, Alan held the Ministerial portfolios of State Development and Trade, Energy, Science and Innovation, Federal Affairs, Education and Training, Indigenous Affairs, and Sport and Recreation.
 Following the retirement of Dr Geoff Gallop in January in 2006, Alan became the 28th Premier of Western Australia, holding that position until the state election in September 2008.
 Alan has a Bachelor of Arts Degree majoring in politics from The University of Western Australia.
 Alan was a journalist before entering politics, beginning his career at the Albany Advertiser Newspaper and then working with Channel 7 before joining the ABC as its political reporter and later taking the lead presenter role on the 7:30 Report before moving to the ABC’s Stateline program.